materialstheory/multipyles/README.md

 the program and calculated multipoles from different DFT codes for comparison
 * `helper.py`: helper functions needed in `multipoles.py`

-It currently works for all density matrices with the same orbital moment $`l = l'`$.
+It currently works for all density matrices with the same orbital moment $l = l'$.

 This code is based on [Bultmark et al. (2009)](https://doi.org/10.1103/PhysRevB.80.035121).